John Balliol

 Edward used his influence over the process to subjugate Scotland and undermined Balliol's personal reign by treating Scotland as a vassal of England.
-Edward's influence in Scottish affairs tainted Balliol's reign, and the Scottish nobility deposed him and appointed a Council of Twelve to rule instead.
-This council signed a treaty with France known as the Auld Alliance.
+Under pressure from the Scottish nobility, Balliol signed a treaty with France known as the "Auld Alliance" and renounced his fealty to Edward.

 In retaliation, Edward invaded Scotland, starting the Wars of Scottish Independence.
 After a Scottish defeat in 1296, Balliol abdicated and was imprisoned in the Tower of London.
 Eventually, Balliol was sent to his estates in France and retired into obscurity, taking no more part in politics.
 Scotland was then left without a monarch until the accession of Robert the Bruce in 1306.
 John Balliol's son Edward Balliol would later exert a claim to the Scottish throne against the Bruce claim during the minority of Robert's son David.